 Thomas Neill, 92 of Martinsburg, WV, passed away peacefully at 12:20 PM on Wednesday, August 28, 2019 at the Hospice of the Panhandle, Kearneysville, WV with his loving wife by his side.

-To send flowers in memory of Thomas Neill, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Thomas Neill, please visit our Heartfelt Sympathies Store.

 Thomas was born on March 24, 1927 in Gastonville, PA.
 He was the son of the late Thomas and Mary Ann (Garry) Neill.

 Thomas served devotedly in the United States Army during WWII in the European Theater as a member of the Greatest Generation.
 After coming back home from War, Thomas went to Wake Forest College where he played football.
 Furthermore he went on to play semi-pro football with Johnsonburg Shamrocks in PA and NY as a Defense Line Backer.
 Thomas worked as a line engineer for West Penn Power and later went to work for Penn Line Services until his retirement in 1997.
 He enjoyed playing golf, baseball and softball.
 Thomas read daily the Post-Gazette and Tribune Review keeping up on his fondness of Pittsburgh.
 Many will remember Tom for his dedication to country, his fierce commitment to his defensive line attacking the quarter back and his unwavering work ethic; but most of all, for his unfailing love and faithfulness to his wife, Diana and her family.